bartcc/app.datastore/README.md

 ##Database

-1. create a new MySQL database 'datastore'
+1. create a new MySQL database *datastore*
 2. execute datastore_default.sql on your MySQL Server1

 ##Directory permissions